“Do I really belong here?”

 Joshua Ryan Butler is pastor of Teaching and Direction at Redemption Church in Tempe, Arizona, and is the author of several excellent, accessible theological books from a Reformed perspective and some articles.

-- Dr. Martinez-Olivieri’s faculty bio page
+- Dr. Martinez-Olivieri’s faculty announcement article

 - A Visible Witness: Christology, Liberation, and Participation (Fortress Press, 2016)